digitalblossom/alternative-frontends/README.md

 Credit to mendel5 for the idea.
 While his awesome project served as inspiration, this repo is not a fork and uses a different approach with different projects listed.
 ___
 <sup>This repository is not affiliated with any of the mentioned companies.
 Trademarks belong to their respective owners.
 YouTube is a trademark of Google LLC.
+YouTube Music is a trademark of Google LLC.
 Google is a trademark of Google LLC.
 Reddit is a trademark of Reddit Inc. Twitter is a trademark of Twitter Inc. Imgur is a trademark of Imgur LLC.
-Instagram is a trademark of Instagram LLC.
-Medium is a trademark of A Medium Corporation.</sup>
+Instagram is a trademark of Meta Platforms.
+Medium is a trademark of A Medium Corporation.
+Tiktok is a trademark of Bytedance Ltd.</sup>